cc-tweaked/CC-Tweaked/doc/guides/startup_files.md

 # Running code when a computer turns on

 :::note Use case
-You might be aware that CC computers restart when the chunk they are in reloads, one of the uses of startup files provides a way to have the CC computer run arbitrary code after it has finished turning on.
-Currently, this is the closest that CC has to persistence built-in.
+You might be aware that CC computers restart when the chunk they are in reloads,  startup files provides a way to have the CC computer run arbitrary code after it has finished turning on.
 :::

 CC computers will look for a file or folder with a special name when it finishes loading.
 Also, CC has a fixed order in which it looks for these files and uses them.